 I didn’t speak Czech like my fiancé did, so it was necessary to hire an official translator for our wedding.
 Not just to translate the wedding vows, but to provide an official translation of our marriage certificate, as well.
 With that, we found that a second marriage in the U.S. would not be necessary.
 Prior to knowing that, we thought we’d need a quick marriage in our local town hall in the U.S., which would have been far less romantic than the one in Prague.

-An extremely large amount of paperwork and arrangements needed to be attended to for our Prague wedding, with multiple visits to various government offices and embassies.
+An extremely large amount of paperwork and arrangements were needed for our Prague wedding, with multiple visits to various government offices and embassies.
 My fiancé did most of that work, sometimes with a friend.
 Other times I had to go along.
 We also worked closely with my soon-to-be sister-in-law to arrange for the last minute details.
-I have to give HUGE thanks and kisses to my sister-in-law for being so sweet and helping us with so many details relating to our wedding.
-Not just the wedding, but various receptions and after parties, coordinating the flowers and cake, and even finding my mother, sister, and me a salon to do our hair.
-She ended up being a crucial wedding planner for us.
+I have to give HUGE thanks and kisses to my sister-in-law for being so sweet and helping us with so many wedding details.
+Not just the wedding, but various receptions and after parties, and even finding my mother, sister, and me a salon to do our hair.
+She ended up being a crucial wedding planner.
 She even lent us her beautiful country house for our wedding night, and filled her fridge with lots of goodies.
 It was all so idyllic.
 Honestly, I don’t know how we could have managed all of that without Czech speakers and in-country help.
 I guess it would have been possible, but probably only if we hired a wedding consultant.

-When my fiancé and I returned home to the U.S. after the preparation and family introduction trip, we were happy and excited about the progress we made for our wedding plans.
+When my fiancé and I returned home to the U.S., after family introductions and location scouting, we were happy and excited about the progress we made.
 There was still plenty to do, though.
 Exciting things like me picking out my wedding dress and accessories, my fiancé getting a new tuxedo, picking out rings, going with my mom and sister to get their clothes and suits for the little boys, and oh my, so many other things I can’t even remember.
 Flights to Europe were then soon after booked and accommodations reserved.